cjpardodelahoz/pss/README.md

 data("mf.phyl.rows")  # Phylogeny of the fleas
 data("mf.phyl.cols")  # Phylogeny of the mammals
 ```
-We can get phylogentic distance matrices from the phylogenetic trees with cophenetic:
+We can get phylogenetic distance matrices from the phylogenetic trees with cophenetic:

 ```R
 mf.dis.rows <- cophenetic(mf.phyl.rows) # Phylogenetic distance matrix of fleas